bruno-oliveira/techblog/_posts/2021-11-17-Mocking-Authorization-principal-in-a-Springboot-integration-test.md

     }
 ```

-Using the builder pattern, we can create a prepared instance
+Using the builder pattern, we can create a prepared instance of `MockMvc` that